🗽 Free New York Landlord Forms

 USPS Required

 Proves mailing via certified mail.
-Required for substituted/conspicuous service.
-Attach PS Form 3800 receipt.
-Tracks USPS tracking number.
+Required for substituted or conspicuous service.
+Attach USPS PS Form 3800 receipt and track the tracking number.

 Create Certificate →